The chronology dates back to last century.

 My brother, sister, and dad are all lawyers.
 So that’s the first thing.
 When I was younger that’s what drew me away from law because I’m a contrarian, I wanted nothing to do with it because they all did it.
 Now I’m probably just more mature and I don’t need to be contrary to my family just for the sake of it.

 My best friend at school is an architect who, about ten years ago decided to do some study just for intellectual stimulus, so he went and studied astrophysics.
-Now, he failed first year, but the very fact that he was just wanting to expand his own knowledge base… he and I are good friends because we are similar in that way.
+Now, he failed first year, but the very fact that he was just wanting to expand his own mental curiosity… he and I are good friends because we are similar in that way.